TV film 'Sharknado' inches to cult status with midnight showings

-LOS ANGELES (Reuters) - Three weeks after its premiere, “Sharknado” is still raining down great whites and hammerheads for the U.S. cable television network Syfy - and even splashing them across movie screens.
+LOS ANGELES, Aug 2 (Reuters) - Three weeks after its premiere, “Sharknado” is still raining down great whites and hammerheads for the U.S. cable television network Syfy - and even splashing them across movie screens.

 The campy, low-budget TV disaster movie about a hurricane that unleashes an aerial shark attack on Los Angeles has proven that a B-movie can still be a big cult winner, especially when social media acts as its marketing machine.